RodrigoUngo/RodrigoUngo/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on finishg uni
+- 🌱 I’m currently learning computer engineering
+- 👯 I’m looking to collaborate on open source projects
+- 📫 How to reach me: 00075419@uca.edu.sv
+- ⚡ Fun fact: I like cars, video games and dogs!

 <!--
 **RodrigoUngo/RodrigoUngo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.